 My first camera

-I don’t remember what brand of the camera was, some cheap kid-proof one I guess, but it didn’t matter, I was able to capture a moment in time and preserve it forever, and I loved it!
+I don’t remember what brand of camera it was, some cheap kid-proof one I guess, but it didn’t matter, I was able to capture a moment in time and preserve it forever, and I loved it!

 I still have an album full of my first grainy pics.
 Looking at them now you realize how far photography (and technology) has come since then.
 But again, it didn’t matter too much, although I do remember thinking (even back then) that I wish they were clearer.

-Remember though, we’re going back a while now when camera and film quality wasn’t very good, not at the bottom end of the market anyway.
+Remember, we’re going back a while now when camera and film quality wasn’t very good, not at the bottom end of the market anyway.

 Waiting with anticipation to see how your pics turned out was usually a long waiting game (days sometimes), and in most instances (unfortunately for me) with pretty poor results.

 It wasn’t until I was in my late twenties and living in Hong Kong that I could finally afford an SLR camera.
-That's a film camera we’re talking about here, but I was so excited.
+That's still a film camera we’re talking about here, but I was so excited.